 Barcelona is more than a great vacation destination.
 It is also a great place for digital nomads.
 The sun shines year-round, and the beaches are gorgeous.
 You can also enjoy Barcelona's rich culture and delicious food.
 If you choose to become a digital nomad in Barcelona, you aren't alone.
 There is a large digital nomad community in Barcelona because it is such a beautiful place.
 If you are going to enjoy being a digital nomad in Barcelona and want to be successful, there are things you should know before making the trip.

 The Cost Of Living In Barcelona

+Before you start planning a move to Barcelona, you should know the Barcelona cost of living.
+Living in Barcelona, Spain, is relatively inexpensive when comparing the cost of living to other European destinations.
 Understanding the average cost of necessities will help you determine if being a digital nomad in Barcelona is feasible.

 - Monthly rent for a studio apartment in the city's center: $1'100 per month

 - Monthly rent for a room or a house share: $600 per month